 Increasing knowledge and understanding

 We frequently carry out research with our captive populations to answer key questions on their management and biology.
 The Critically Endangered pied tamarin, fast disappearing from its Amazonian home, is prone to metabolic bone disease, yet through extensive trials with UV supplementation we have established a protocol that ensures we can maintain healthy, thriving populations in captivity, until such time the species future in the wild is more secure.
 We also support scientists from other institutions to come to Jersey and work with our staff and animal collections to answer key questions that enhance our understanding of the natural world.

 Of course bringing a number of individuals of a highly threatened species into captive conditions is a difficult and challenging task.
 Given that they are rare, there is often very little known about how to breed the species.
 Therefore in situations where we are preparing to propose captive breeding as a conservation response for a particular species, we often build up knowledge with closely related or 'model' species.
 For example we have kept ferruginous ducks here in our wildlife park and have developed husbandry guidelines and skills that have then been applied to our breeding programme for the Madagascar pochard.
-This is a duck that was thought to have gone extinct, and now there are only thought to be about 20 wild individuals.
-The wild population is so vulnerable to random environmental changes, that a breeding programme is one of our core responses.
-But this breeding effort will be based in Madagascar utilising the skills developed in Jersey and from within our partner institutions (see more about this project here).
+This is a duck that was thought to have gone extinct, and now there are only thought to be about 20 wild individuals in a single location.
+The wild population is so vulnerable to random environmental changes, that a breeding programme has been established in Madagascar as one of our core responses (see more about this project here).
 In ways such as these our animal collection here in Jersey can be utilised to answer questions associated with the management of species or their biology that can be applied to conservation problems.

 Developing and sharing skills